Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/02-Creational-PatternsPt.2/README.md

 1. Describe
 - the **Factory Method** and **Builder** patterns
-- the software construction problem each is intended to solve
+- the software problem each is intended to solve
 - potential use cases for each (when to use them)

 2. Assess:
 - the suitability of a given design pattern to solve a given problem
 - the trade offs (pros/cons) inherent in each